 Q: Are there feed stations?

-Q: Is the course going to be the same as 2017?
+Q: Is the course going to be the same as past years?

 A: Pretty much the same.
 The wind direction on the day of the event will determine whether canoes will follow the east or west shores of Pike Bay.
-The bike course may have a few little wrinkles but will generally be the same course as last year.
-The run course from 2014 was adjusted because of the severe storm in 2012.
-The run course may be tweaked a little here or there but generally should be the same as last year.
+The bike course may have a few little wrinkles but will generally be the same course as prior years.
+The run course was adjusted because of the severe storm in 2012.
+It has been a little shorter than 10 years ago, and quite a bit shorter than 20 years ago.
+Surprisingly, no one has complained!
+The run course may be tweaked a little here or there but generally should be the same as recent years.

 Q: Do I have to dump all the water out of the watercraft at the first portage?